Atlantic City, New Jersey: History

+19th century

+In 1850, present-day Atlantic City was developed into a resort town.
+Three years later, in early 1853, it was named Atlantic City.

-Because of its location in South Jersey, which hugs the Atlantic Ocean between marshlands and islands, Atlantic City was viewed by developers as prime real estate and a potential resort town.
-In 1853, the first commercial hotel, the Belloe House, which was built at the intersection of Massachusetts and Atlantic Avenues.
+Because of its location in South Jersey, which hugs the Atlantic Ocean between marshlands and islands, Atlantic City was then viewed by developers as prime real estate and a potential resort town.
+In 1853, the city's first commercial hotel, the Belloe House, was built at the intersection of Massachusetts and Atlantic Avenues.

-The city was incorporated in 1854, the same year train service began on the Camden and Atlantic Railroad.
-Built on the edge of the bay, this served as the direct link of this remote parcel of land with Philadelphia, Pennsylvania.
-That same year, construction of the Absecon Lighthouse, designed by George Meade of the Corps of Topographical Engineers, was approved, with work initiated the next year.
+The following year, in 1854, the city was incorporated.
+The same year, train service began on the Camden and Atlantic Railroad.
+Built on the edge of the bay, this served as the direct link of this remote parcel of land with Philadelphia, the second-most populous city in the United States at the time and the largest city in Pennsylvania.
+The same year, construction of the Absecon Lighthouse, designed by George Meade of the Corps of Topographical Engineers, was approved, with work initiated the next year.

 By 1874, almost 500,000 passengers a year were coming to Atlantic City by rail.
-In Boardwalk Empire: The Birth, High Times, and Corruption of Atlantic City, "Atlantic City's Godfather" Nelson Johnson describes the inspiration of Dr. Jonathan Pitney (the "Father of Atlantic City") to develop Atlantic City as a health resort, his efforts to convince the municipal authorities that a railroad to the beach would be beneficial, his successful alliance with Samuel Richards (entrepreneur and member of the most influential family in southern New Jersey at the time) to achieve that goal, the actual building of the railroad, and the experience of the first 600 riders, who "were chosen carefully by Samuel Richards and Jonathan Pitney":
+In Boardwalk Empire: The Birth, High Times, and Corruption of Atlantic City, "Atlantic City's Godfather" Jonathan Pitney, known as the "Father of Atlantic City", initially sought to develop Atlantic City as a health resort.
+Pitney persuaded municipal authorities that a railroad to the beach in Atlantic City would be beneficial.
+His successful business relationship with Samuel Richards, an entrepreneur and member of what was then the most influential family in South Jersey, was designed to construct the railroad with the first 600 riders, who "were chosen carefully by Samuel Richards and Jonathan Pitney":